CryptoKami/cryptokami-core/docs/auxx.md

-# The Cryptokami SL Auxx Tool and Language
+# The CryptoKami Core Auxx Tool and Language

-Cryptokami SL is a distributed system, and one of the challenges when developing or testing it is to interact with it.
+CryptoKami Core is a distributed system, and one of the challenges when developing or testing it is to interact with it.
 There can be multiple nodes running locally, and we want to inspect and analyze their state, send commands to them or on their behalf, etc. One of the tools we developed for this purpose is